YaleTHz/nelly/README.md

 Several post processing and debugging utilities can be found in the `utilities` folder.
 The functions can be used for processing the extracted refractive index to obtain other properties (permittivity, conductivity, etc.) as well for debugging.

 1. `drude_fit` Fits the given conductivity to the Drude model.
+The conductivity can be calculated from the refractive index output with the `n_to_photocond` function discussed below.

    *Arguments*